sekithas/sekithas/README.md

 Aspiring Machine Learning Engineer

-I’m a 16-year-old developer passionate about building cool things with code.
+I’m a 16-year-old developer passionate about building cool things with python.
-Right now, I’m diving deep into Python, computer science fundamentals, and the exciting world of machine learning.
+Right now, I’m learning the fundamentals of computer science and the exciting world of machine learning.
 I love learning something new every day — and I’ll soon be sharing my progress here on GitHub.

 ♟️ What’s Next?